nikwithak/interviews__messenger_design_challenge/README.md

 ## Feedback

 I received the following feedback from the recruiter.
-I won't respond to every individual note, suffice to say that this document was created from scratch, for free, and in a limited, short time window.
-It has not been updated since it was initially submitted.
+I haven't responded to the feedback, but agree with many of the points made.
+Please understand that this project was done with a restricted time window, and was done in my personal free time.
+It is a first draft, and I would have had the opportunity to address these concerns in a real-world situation involving team discussions and an iterative process.

     Please note that you received amazing feedback, but I wanted to share a few things that were mentioned just in case it is